 Live Performance Venue.
 A facility for the presentation of live entertainment, including musical acts, including disc jockeys (DJs), theatrical plays, stand-up comedy, and similar performances.
 Performances are scheduled in advance and tickets are required for admission and available for purchase in advance, though tickets may be purchased at the venue's box office on the day of the performance.
 A live performance venue is only open to the public when a live performance is scheduled.
 A live performance venue may include classroom and/or rehearsal space utilized during hours it is not open to the public for a performance.
 A live performance venue may include concession stands, including sale of alcohol, but only when it is open to the public for a performance.
-A live performance venue does not include any adult use as defined by the City Code and does not include a nightclub.
+A live performance.
+A live performance venue may include concession stands, including sale of alcohol, but only when it is open to the public for a performance.
+A live performance.
+A live performance venue may include any adult use as defined by the City Code and does not include a nightclub.